krazevedo/radai/README-CY.md

 Sample project to RAD AI QA Engineer Technical Assessment with [ASP.NET Core Web API](README.md).

+### Why Cypress

+I chose Cypress to automate API testing and end-to-end (E2E) testing because it offers several compelling benefits, making it a popular choice among QA engineers.
+Here are some benefits.

+1. Easy Setup and Integration

+   Setting up Cypress is straightforward, requiring minimal configuration to get started.
+Its integration with modern JavaScript frameworks and tools (like React, Angular, Vue, and Jest) makes it easy to incorporate into existing projects, streamlining the testing process.

+2. Cross-Browser Testing

+   Cypress supports cross-browser testing out of the box, allowing you to run your E2E tests across Chrome, Firefox, Safari, and Edge.
+This broad compatibility ensures that your application works seamlessly across different browsers and platforms.

+3. Rich Debugging Capabilities

+   Cypress provides extensive debugging capabilities, including network traffic inspection, screenshots on failure, and video recording of test runs.
+These features make it easier to diagnose and fix issues quickly.

+4. API Testing Support

+   While primarily known for E2E testing, Cypress also offers robust support for API testing.
+Developers can write tests to validate RESTful services, GraphQL APIs, and more, all within the same framework.

+5. Developer-Friendly

+   Cypress is designed with developers in mind, offering a familiar syntax and a rich set of developer tools.
+This focus on developer experience encourages more developers to participate in testing activities, fostering a culture of quality.

+6. Parallel Test Execution

+   Cypress supports parallel test execution, enabling teams to run a large number of tests in less time.
+This capability is particularly useful for maintaining fast CI/CD pipelines.

+**Conclusion**
+Cypress's combination of powerful features, ease of use, and strong community support makes it an excellent choice for automating both API and E2E tests.

 ### Pre-requirements

 It is required to have Node.js and npm installed to run this project.